mcholismalik/aiva-eng-spec/readme.md

 #### Tool Specifications

-Each tool in the MCP Server is designed as a self-contained module with clearly defined inputs, outputs, and side effects.
-Tools are categorized as either "static" (core functionality that rarely changes) or "dynamic" (functionality that may need frequent updates or has external dependencies).
+Each tool in the MCP Server is a self-contained module with defined inputs, outputs, and side effects.
+Tools are categorized as "static" (core functionality that rarely changes) or "dynamic" (functionality requiring frequent updates or having external dependencies).

 ##### User Management Tools

-User management forms the foundation of our security and personalization features.
-These tools handle the complete user lifecycle from onboarding through deactivation, maintaining data integrity and security throughout.
+User management provides the foundation for security and personalization features.
+These tools handle the complete user lifecycle from onboarding through deactivation, maintaining data integrity and security.

 **Core Capabilities:**
 - **User Creation:** Onboards new users with phone number verification, email validation, and role assignment